Oregon Lawmakers must help prevent insurance rate increases.

 A man and woman sitting at a table looking at a bill anxiously

-• Senate Bill 174 is Unnecessary and Costly for Our State Agency
+• Bad Faith Legislation is Unnecessary and Costly for Our State Agency

 Insurance companies are already held accountable under rigorous oversight by the Oregon Department of Consumer and Business Services (DCBS).